ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 If it is shown different comments than this, try uploading again.
 Refer to the [OpenCR](http://emanual.robotis.com/docs/en/parts/controller/opencr10/) for details.

-**Tip**: If an error of `cmd_read_board_name fail: 0xF020` occurs constantly during upload, please refer to [OpenCR e-manual](http://emanual.robotis.com/docs/en/parts/controller/opencr10/#firmware-recovery-mode) to enter the firmware recovery mode and upload the source code again after entering mode.
+**TIP**: If an error of `cmd_read_board_name fail: 0xF020` occurs constantly during upload, please refer to [OpenCR e-manual](http://emanual.robotis.com/docs/en/parts/controller/opencr10/#firmware-recovery-mode) to enter the firmware recovery mode and upload the source code again after entering mode.
+{: .notice--success}